zgilkerson/azure-pipelines-agent/docs/preview/yamlgettingstarted-container.md

 The group step will also becomes to a reuseable point for yaml template, like you can define group step in different files, and pull all of them in your main yaml file.

 ## Container

+Container resource in yaml that allow a task step or group step declare at runtime which container instance the step will use.

 ### Syntax